The Quest for Good Coffee in the Office

 The office environment will not be as kind as college.
 That student will come face to face with the office coffee pot and the gross sludge that has been sitting in there for hours.
-We learned how to get along at school without our moms and dads, should we learn how to stay awake at the office without the aid of quality coffee?
+We learned how to get along at school without our moms and dads.
+Should we learn how to stay awake at the office without quality coffee?
 No!

 Don’t Succumb to Bad Coffee

-You may be saying: “I need coffee to stay awake at this boring job, therefore I must drink the break room swill.”
+You may say, “I need coffee to stay awake at this boring job; therefore, I must drink the break room swill.”
 Not so fast.
 I’ve dedicated my working career to discovering new and innovative ways to drink quality coffee in the office environment.
 Before I chronicle my journey of drinking quality coffee at work, let me first discourage you from drinking office swill.
-Break room coffee is typically cheap and low quality.
+Breakroom coffee is typically cheap and low quality.
 Even if it has some fancy gourmet label, you may be drinking an “office-grade” version of that brand.
 The coffee may be old.
 It may be very old.
-A good scotch improves with age, coffee doesn’t.
+A good scotch improves with age.
+Coffee doesn’t.

 Office coffee doesn’t need to be bad.
 (Image credit: Office Space (1999)

-Let’s assume the quality issue has been researched and your company takes pride in its coffee purchase.
-The next question is “Who made the coffee and when?”.
-Unless you made the coffee yourself, somebody else had a chance to muck it up.
+Suppose the quality issue has been researched, and your company takes pride in its coffee purchase.
+The next question is, “Who made the coffee and when?”.
+Unless you made the coffee yourself, somebody else could muck it up.
 You’ve been to meetings with incompetent co-workers.
 Do you trust them to make your coffee correctly?
 I didn’t think so.
-Unless you want to stalk the break room waiting for an opportunity to make coffee for everyone else, you stand the risk of getting poorly made coffee, or old coffee.
+Unless you want to stalk the break room waiting for an opportunity to make coffee for everyone else, you risk getting poorly made or old coffee.

 The Journey Part 1

-For several months I made espresso from inside my desk.
-A few of my co-workers would slide by my desk with a cup of iced milk and I would quietly upgrade them to an iced latte.
+For several months, I made espresso from inside my desk.
+A few co-workers would slide by my desk with a cup of iced milk, and I would quietly upgrade them to an iced latte.
 Many people walked around the office smelling coffee, but only a select few members of the espresso club knew the secret.

 The Journey Part 2